 Notes: This figure replicates Figure 7 for the full adult population instead of the working age population.
 It shows revenue functions \mathcal{R} in the respective pre-reform year.
-The revenue functions are shown separately for singles (\mathcal{R}s , orange line) and married couples (\mathcal{R}m , green line).
+The revenue functions are shown separately for singles $(\mathcal{R}s, \text{ orange line})$ and married couples $(\mathcal{R}m, \text{ green line})$.
 The dashed lines that connect the revenue function for singles and couples indicate the pre-reform relationship of tax schedules via the empirical splitting function σ .
 The orange and green crosses on the horizontal axis indicate the income level at which the revenue functions for singles and for couples cross the zero line.
 All revenue functions are based on behavioral responses at the intensive and extensive margin using assumptions from the baseline elasticity scenario (see Table 1).
 All estimates are based on tax units with non-negative gross income in which both spouses are at least 18 years old.
-Source: Authors' calculations based on NBER TAXSIM and CPS-ASEC.